 In October 2000, the parents of a four-year-old girl reported to police that the girl had been sexually molested by the caretaker of an aging synagogue, Congregation Adat Ysrael, in Bridgeport, Connecticut.

-The synagogue’s caretaker, 61-year-old Alfredo Vargas, was a Nicaraguan immigrant who had in 1983 pleaded guilty to risk of injury to a minor in a sexual molestation case involving a 6-year-old boy.
-The rabbi of the small congregation, Moshe Felsman, did not believed the allegation and kept Vargas on staff to maintain the synagogue and to perform the tasks that Jewish congregation members could not do during observance of the Sabbath.
+The synagogue’s caretaker, 61-year-old Alfredo Vargas, was a Nicaraguan immigrant who in 1983 pled guilty to risk of injury to a minor in a sexual molestation case involving a 6-year-old boy.
+The rabbi of the small congregation, Moshe Felsman, did not believe the allegation and kept Vargas on staff to maintain the synagogue and to perform the tasks that Jewish congregation members could not do during observance of the Sabbath.

 In March 2001, Vargas was charged with sexual assault for allegedly raping the girl on several occasions while her father attended services in the synagogue, a tiny structure that Vargas himself had constructed as an add-on to the rabbi’s home during his two decades of service there.

 Vargas went on trial in April 2002.
 The prosecution presented testimony from the child—although she only identified Vargas after saying several times that the man who attacked her was not in the courtroom.
 The girl testified that one incident took place on a table in the synagogue and another occurred outside behind a garage.